rune-m/inf226-assignment2/README.md

     - Rune can send Anders a link with parameters for a message and if Anders is authenticated and clicks the link the message will be posted from Anders account
     - Removed next parameter to avoid CSRF
     - Next will remain in the URL, but wont do anything
+- Search function fetches users supplied messages and senders and is added to DOM
+  - Could be vulnerable to persistent XSS attack
+  - After checking, the output is automatically escaped -> no work done
+- When making new endpoints, we have to escape the output to avoid stored XSS
+- Sanitized messages in message.html

 Improvments of structure: